 - housing – for people facing eviction or harassment

-- immigration and asylum – support for those seeking asylum or facing deportation
+- immigration and asylum – support for those seeking asylum or facing deportation from the UK

 There are also specific things which it can’t be used for.
 For example, legal aid can’t usually be used in employment law disputes, except for cases where someone is a victim of discrimination.

-Legal aid can only be used for law advice and help from lawyers or other professionals who have a contract with the Legal Aid Agency.
+This type of support can only be used for law advice and help from lawyers or other professionals who have a contract with the Legal Aid Agency.

 Legal aid can come in various forms, such as: